Riad Salameh: Trial

 In August 2024, a Paris judicial court indicted Salameh's brother, Raja, on charges of embezzlement of public funds, aggravated breach of trust, corruption and money laundering.

 Riad Salameh was arrested on September 3, 2024, following an interrogation by the judiciary.
 His arrest is linked to serious allegations, including embezzlement, money laundering, and fraud related to financial commissions.
 This marked his first court appearance since leaving his position in July 2023.
 Following his interrogation, Salameh was moved to a higher-security prison as further questioning is expected.
 He was also facing legal issues from French authorities, who have issued Interpol red notices for his apprehension due to similar financial offenses.

-On April 2025 it was reported that Judge Bilal Halawi, has issued a "presumptive decision" concluding that Riad Salameh, the former central bank governor, engaged in illicit enrichment by transferring funds from the central bank to private accounts, paving the way for his indictment.
+In April 2025 it was reported that Judge Bilal Halawi, has issued a "presumptive decision" concluding that Riad Salameh, the former central bank governor, engaged in illicit enrichment by transferring funds from the central bank to private accounts, paving the way for his indictment.
 On August 26, 2025, the Beirut Indictment Chamber announced its decision regarding Salameh's release, setting bail of $20 million and LBP 5 million, and banning him from traveling for a year, as there is still an ongoing prosecution against him.
 On September 26, Salameh was released after posting bail of more than $14 million.